 We chose the direction that we felt would scale best as we grew and that stood out more from the industry standards.

 Application & Documentation

 After evaluating what style fit our brand, we started testing the style in the real world by applying it to existing assets.
 Once we could see the illustrations in different settings, we made adjustments to the style.

 We customized icons from the Streamline library and applied our two primary to add vibrance.
 These icons are used extensively throughout the website, marketing materials, and sales decks.

 A big part of our sales and marketing strategies involved events, so it was important we created a brand that would allow room for this.
+Our goal was to use the same basic materials of the ProfitWell brand in a different way.
 This was the space where two of our brand principles, Unconventional and Expertise, were emphasized the most.